 - Communications Chair: Myra Hight

 Journal team is currently seeking reports and submissions from all Urantia Book students.

 The Journal editorial team welcomes all article submissions for consideration for current or future issues.
 Any submissions not used in the current issue are kept on file for potential future use.
 Urantia Association International does not compensate any author through payment or in any other manner for such voluntary submissions.
 The Journal editorial team reserves the right to reject or edit materials as it deems necessary for publication and, if edited substantially, will notify the author for their approval.

 Send correspondence or article submissions to the above Chicago address or email the Chief Editor, Mark Blackham.

-Please follow these citation guidelines when quoting from The Urantia Book.
+Please follow our citation guidelines when quoting from The Urantia Book.
 These guidelines were revised in April 2023, including different citation styles.

 Block quotes are displayed as a separate paragraph, which can be a complete paragraph from the book or any portion thereof.
 They do not require quotation marks.
 Block quotes use the citation format shown below, where the first set of numbers refers to paper, section, and paragraph, and the second set refers to the page and paragraph of the editions of The Urantia Book as published by Urantia Foundation.
 Please note the punctuation.

 The Universal Father is the God of all creation, the First Source and Center of all things and beings.
 First think of God as a creator, then as a controller, and lastly as an infinite upholder.
-[Paper 1:0.1, page 21.1]
+(1:0.1, 21.1)

 If you wish to emphasize words that are not already emphasized in The Urantia Book, add “emphasis added” at the end of the page reference.

 First think of God as a creator, then as a controller, and lastly as an infinite upholder.
-[Paper 1:0.1, page 21.1 emphasis added]
+(1:0.1, 21.1 emphasis added)